DPDK/dpdk/doc/guides/guidelines/coding_style.rst

 ~~~~~~~~~~~~~~

 These comments should be used in normal cases.
-To document a public API, a doxygen-like format must be used: refer to Doxygen Documentation.
+To document a public API, a doxygen-like format must be used: refer to :ref:`doxygen_guidelines`.

 .. code-block:: c